 Post-traumatic stress disorder, or PTSD, is a psychiatric condition that occurs in people who have experienced or witnessed traumatic events.
 According to the American Psychiatric Association (APA), the condition has existed for a long time, with records of combat veterans coming from deployment with “shell shock” or “combat fatigue.”

-Although this history has made PTSD closely associated with wartime experiences, PTSD can come from anything that is perceived as especially traumatic or emotionally damaging to a person.
+This history has made PTSD closely associated with wartime experiences.
+However, PTSD can come from anything that is perceived as especially traumatic or emotionally damaging to a person.
 This includes witnessing or being the victim of an assault or other crime, an especially violent event, a natural disaster or another very serious event.

 How Does PTSD Manifest in Those Who Suffer From It?

-It should be understood that traumatic experiences have the tendency to have after effects that may resemble PTSD immediately after they occur.
+Traumatic experiences have the tendency to have after-effects that may resemble PTSD immediately after they occur.
 To be PTSD, however, the following symptoms need to be present months or years after the event in question:

-- Low self-esteem: Often people with PTSD internalize their condition and the connection with the trauma that brought it on, feeling that they’re somehow inferior to others because of their condition or at fault for the initial event.
+Often, people with PTSD internalize their condition and the connection with the trauma that brought it on.
+They may feel that they’re somehow inferior to others because of their condition or at fault for the initial event.

-- Angry feelings and outbursts: People who have been affected by past trauma often have emotional control and temper issues, leading to severe outbursts and an inability to communicate with others at times.
+Those affected by past trauma often have emotional control and temper issues.
+This may lead to severe outbursts and an inability to communicate with others.

 What Is the Need for PTSD Treatment?